-Transforming Conflict, Building Peace and Sustaining Democracy in a Divisive World.
-Since 2010, Robert Weil and the Family Robert Weil Foundation have been major partners and supporters of Rabbi Michael Melchior's groundbreaking social initiatives throughout the Middle East as well as in Scandinavia and beyond.
+Since 2010, Robert Weil and the Family Robert Weil Foundation are major partners and supporters of Rabbi Michael Melchior's groundbreaking social initiatives throughout the Middle East as well as in Scandinavia and beyond.

-Rabbi Melchior was born in Denmark and became the Chief Rabbi of Norway, and the International Director of the Elie Wiesel Foundation for Humanity, where he worked very closely, among others, with Per Ahlmark.
-After the assassination of Israel's Prime Minister Itzhak Rabin, he shifted the focus of his activities to Israel and the Middle East.
-He was elected to the Knesset where he served for 10 years.
-The main fields of his activities as a legislator were in the area of social justice, education, children's rights and environment.
+Rabbi Melchior was born in Denmark 1954.
+He served as Chief Rabbi of Norway until 1986, when he immigrated to Israel.
+After the assassination of Prime Minister Itzhak Rabin, Michael Melchior shifted focus towards Israel and the Middle East.
+He was elected to Knesset where he served for 10 years.
+His main fields were social justice, education, children's rights and environment.
 He served as Deputy Minister of Foreign Affairs to Shimon Peres and was the first ever Cabinet Minister for World Jewish Affairs and Israeli Society.
-With his experience in government and civil society over 25 years in the Middle East and around the world Melchior followed how the world turned from a place of optimism, the victory of liberal democracy, human rights and dignity, possibly even the end of history, into a place of insecurity for the future, the building of walls, the financial fall of the middle class and fear and hatred being utilized by populist extremists and autocrats.
+With 25 years of experience from government and civil society, Melchior watched the world transform from a place of optimism, human rights, dignity and victory of liberal democracy, into a place of fear, hatred, insecurity, building of walls and the financial fall of the middle class.

-Also on the Jewish side, more and more leaders are joining the coalition for peace, realizing that between the Mediterranean and the Jordan River nearly half of the population are Muslims, just as are all of Israel's neighbors.
-As long as we could convince ourselves that there was no partner, that Islam could never live with the State of Israel in this area, we did not need to find an honest way to compromise.
-But now, radical but sincere Israeli leaders meet with their Islamic counterparts and hear from them a willingness to find a solution including, and not excluding the other side.
+Also on the Jewish side, more and more leaders are joining the coalition for peace, realizing that between the Mediterranean and the Jordan river nearly half the population are Muslims, as well as all Israel's neighbors.
+As long as Israel could convince itself that there was no partner, that Islam could never live with the State of Israel in the area, they did not need to find an honest way to compromise.
+But now, radical but sincere Israeli leaders meet with their Islamic counterparts and discover a willingness to find a solution including, and not excluding the other.